tbruner/tbruner/README.md

 - Building games with Godot

 ## Interests outside of coding:
-- 🕹️ Video Games - Currently playing 13 Sentinels: Aegis Rim
+- 🕹️ Video Games - Currently playing Persona 3: FES
-- 📺 Anime - I'm currently watching Demon Slayer and Death Note
+- 📺 Anime - I'm currently watching Demon Slayer and Bakemonogatari
 - 🏈 Sports - Love to cheer on the Detroit Lions, Detroit Pistons, Detroit Tigers, and Western Michigan Broncos
 - 👟 Running - I've run three marathons with a PR of 3:57
 - 🇯🇵 日本語を学んでいます。